Community Energy Fund

 The new fund follows the success of the Rural Community Energy Fund (RCEF), with an expanded remit to include both rural and urban areas in England.

-CEF Application Window 4 is now open.
+CEF Application Window 4 is now closed.
 Information on how to apply, dates of future application windows and details of the projects awarded funding so far are available below.

 Apply